sagarbiophysics/Subtomo-tutorials/source/HIV/tomoman_setup.rst

 #.
-In MATLAB, go to the tomo/ folder.
+In MATLAB, go to the `tomo/` folder.
 #.
-Copy empty parameter files, using the current directory as the root_dir, and using default filenames TOMOMAN filenames.
+Copy empty parameter files, using the current directory as the `root_dir`, and using default filenames TOMOMAN filenames.

 ::

    tomoman_copy_paramfiles([pwd,'/']);

-Parameter files for all TOMOMAN tasks are now copied into the root_dir.
+Parameter files for all TOMOMAN tasks are now copied into the `root_dir`.
 While files for all tasks are copied, they aren't necessarily all used, so you can delete them as you wish.